Christianalamassi/Vet-Tiere/README.md

 ## Logout
 When the user is logged in and clicks on "Logout" up on the navigation bar, the user will automatically be redirected to this page first.
 The user receives the question if they are sure they want to log out.
-To log out they click on the button "Logout"
+To log out they click on the button "confirm"
 <img src="static/images/cccccc.jpg">

 ## UX